Hypersexualized media has saturated our society—but with huge consequences.

 2. Sexual harassment is determined by the victim, and generally, school-aged children are misguided to tolerate unwanted sexual attention.

-If teachers and administrators do not see the bullying with their own eyes, they can only be held accountable for the way they did or did not respond to reported incidences.
-That requires both a reliable system for reporting and informed, confident, supported students who recognize harassment and self-report.
+If teachers and administrators do not see the bullying with their own eyes, they have limited accountability.
+They can only be held responsible for how they respond to reported incidents.
+That requires both a reliable reporting system and informed, confident, supported students who recognize harassment and self-report.

-However, researchers suspect that the majority of peer-to-peer sexual harassment goes unreported—studies show that students can’t easily tell the difference between sexual harassment and harmless teasing, and students often share instances of sexual harassment only to entirely dismiss the event as “messing around.”Bidwell, A. (2014, April 6).
+However, researchers suspect that most peer-to-peer sexual harassment goes unreported.
+Studies show that students often can’t tell the difference between sexual harassment and harmless teasing.
+Students often share instances of sexual harassment only to entirely dismiss the event as “messing around.”Bidwell, A. (2014, April 6).
 Study: Sexual Harassment Frequent Among Middle School Students.
 Retrieved from https://www.usnews.com/news/articles/2014/04/06/study-sexual-harassment-frequent-among-middle-school-studentsCopy Espelage Professor of Psychology, University of Florida, D. (2018, February 27).
 The disturbing connection between bullying and sexual harassment.
 Retrieved from https://theconversation.com/the-disturbing-connection-between-bullying-and-sexual-harassment-68033Copy Amrein, M. (2012).
 Preventing Sexual Harassment, Sexual Bullying, Sexual Abuse, Acquaintance Rape, and Date Rape Among Students at Middletown High School in Middletown, Ohio: A Teacher Resource Guide and a Student Awareness Pamphlet.Copy

 In addition, hypersexualized media and porn consumption by kids younger than 11—as mentioned before—seriously normalizes sexual harassment, convincing students even more that unwanted sexual attention is actually acceptable.
 These are the lies that much of mainstream porn sells.